 You can purchase red, white, or black quinoa varieties; all types taste similar in flavor and cook up in similar amounts of time.
 You can also buy tri-color quinoa which is a mix of all three colors of quinoa.

 Although it sounds like it comes from wheat, buckwheat is not related to wheat at all.
-This unique seed is actually a relative of the rhubarb and spinach family of plants and is 100 percent gluten-free.
+This unique seed is a relative of the rhubarb and spinach family of plants and is 100 percent gluten-free.
 Buckwheat is also grain-free and easy to prepare.
-It has many similar nutrition traits to whole grains, including the fact that it’s a great source of antioxidants, vitamins, minerals.
+It has many similar nutrition traits to whole grains, including the fact that it’s a great source of antioxidants, vitamins, and minerals.

 Buckwheat is also an excellent, delicious source of protein containing just 5 grams of protein per serving.
 It’s also a natural source of rutin which is an important nutrient for the immune system.
 It can be found in the form of whole buckwheat groats, hot buckwheat porridge (similar to oatmeal), and buckwheat flour.
 You can also find toasted buckwheat groats at the store which is known as kasha; it has a nuttier flavor than raw buckwheat groats does.